On Tilt Trading

 Does Perpetual Futures Affect Spot Price?

 Perpetual futures have gained popularity in recent years in the financial world.
 Their unique characteristics and potential for profit have captivated traders.
 Perpetual futures don’t expire like traditional futures, so traders can hold positions indefinitely, which raises interesting questions about how they affect market dynamics.
 In this article, we will explore does perpetual futures affect spot prices and how affect the spot price.
+After reading this comprehensive analysis, the dynamic interplay between these two critical components of financial markets will become clearer.

 What are Perpetual Futures?